 - Technology, such as step counters or other wearable devices or fitness apps, can provide physical activity feedback directly to the user.
 Technology can be used alone or combined with other strategies, such as goal setting and coaching, to encourage and maintain increased physical activity.

 - Health care professionals can also partner with other sectors to promote physical activity.
 The 2016 National Physical Activity Plan identified nine sectors of society that have a role to play in promoting physical activity.
 For example, health care professionals can link patients or clients to physical activity programs within the Community, Recreation, Fitness, and Parks sectors.
 Implementing population-level approaches to improve physical activity requires collaboration across these sectors at local, state, and national levels.

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Prevention, Sports and Exercise Cardiology, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Exercise, Hypertension, Sleep Apnea, Sports and Exercise and Congenital Heart Disease and Pediatric Cardiology
+Clinical Topics: Cardiovascular Care Team, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Prevention, Sports and Exercise Cardiology, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Exercise, Hypertension, Sleep Apnea, Sports and Exercise and Congenital Heart Disease and Pediatric Cardiology

 Keywords: Accidental Falls, Adolescent, Anxiety, Child, Child, Preschool, Chronic Disease, Cognition, Dementia, Depression, Diabetes Mellitus, Exercise, Exercise Therapy, Health Care Costs, Hypertension, Neoplasms, Physical Fitness, Postpartum Period, Primary Prevention, Pregnancy, Risk Factors